texxasrulez/texxasrulez/README.md

 ### 💬 Quote of the Day
 <!--QUOTE:START-->
-> “The road to success and the road to failure are almost exactly the same.”
+> “Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth.”
-— <em>Colin R. Davis</em>
+— <em>Henry David Thoreau</em>
 <!--QUOTE:END-->

 ---